Kihumba/private-/Phase-B/Curriculum/01 - Version Control/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A list of contexts when version control is useful and why
+1. A list of contexts where version control is useful and why

 **Objectives**